DabbingEevee/TSMP_Modded_Season_II/README.md

 ...
 Electric Age: The lightbulb is on!
 Hooray!
 Industrial Age: Factories, machines, and climate change.
 What more could you want?
-Modern Age: Isn't technology (and guns) great?
+Modern Age: Technology and guns are great!
 Space Age: To the mooooon (and beyond)!
 ...
 Avaritia Age: Singularities?
 Infinity ingots?
 I don't like where this going.